 If you are the person being solicited, you should never feel the pressure to purchase whatever is being sold.
 Go ahead and buy the item if you want it or if the organization is something you want to support.
 However, if you choose not to purchase whatever it is, say, "No thank you," and let that be the end of it.

-The person doing the selling should follow the above rules and accept your answer, but if she doesn't, firmly repeat your decision and change the subject.
-She should get the message.
+The person doing the selling should follow the above rules and accept your answer, but if they don't, firmly repeat your decision and change the subject.
+They should get the message.

 There may be more than one person selling for the same organization.
 If you want to purchase more than one of the items you may choose to divide the orders and place them with two or more people.
 However, if you only want one, purchase from the first person who asks.